(••) Predict the product(s) that would result when molecules (a)–... | Channels for Pearson+

 Textbook QuestionTextbook Question

-(••) Predict the product(s) that would result when molecules (a)–(p) are allowed to react under the following conditions: (vii) HCl; (viii) HBr.
+(••) Predict the product(s) that would result when molecules (a)–(p) are allowed to react under the following conditions: (xi) HOCl, H₂O (xii) HIO₄.
 If no reaction occurs, write “no reaction.”

 (a) <IMAGE>